jhades/angular2-redux-store/README.md

 ### How the The Redux API is exposed

-A redux store has an API made of 3 methods: getState(), dispatch() and subscribe().
+The redux store API has 3 methods: getState(), dispatch() and subscribe().
 The TodoStore in this example exposes two of those methods directly: getState() and dispatch().
 These two methods are delegated directly to the flux store.

 For the subscribe functionality,  in an similar way to the Angular 2 Forms API and other parts of Agnular an observable is exposed that the user can subscribe to: